 Wearing snug long sleeves and closed-toe shoes reduces your skin’s exposure to hot liquids and cooking surfaces.
 However, protecting your hands is key to your ability to continue preparing for the holiday.
 Always wear oven mitts or use potholders when moving hot food vessels.

 In the event that you do get burned, treat it immediately by submerging your skin in cool water for three to five minutes.
 If the burn is larger than your fist or looks to be higher than a first degree burn, seek medical help as soon as possible.

 If your clothes catch fire, partake in the good ‘ole stop, drop and roll.
 Stop what you are doing right away, drop to the floor (with your hands covering your face for protection) and roll side to side to put out the fire.
 Once again, cool any burns with water and seek medical attention if necessary.

 Fighting or Fleeing From Fires

-If a small grease fire ignites inside of a pan, don an oven mitt and carefully slide a lid over the pan to smother the fire.
-Immediately turn off the burner and leave the lid in place until the pan is completely cool to prevent restarting the fire.
-Never pour water onto a grease fire!
-Any splashing can spread burning oil around your kitchen.
+If you think you can safely fight a small fire, there are certain techniques you should use.
+Always keep an oven mitt and non-glass lid nearby for such occasions.
+If a small grease fire starts in a pan, don the oven mitt and carefully slide the lid over the pan to smother the fire.
+Immediately turn off the burner and leave the lid in place until the pan is completely cool.
+Removing the lid prematurely can restart the fire.
+Remember to never pour water into a grease fire!
+It can cause burning oil to splash and spread the fire.

-To stay up to date with more articles like this, join our newsletter!
+To keep up with more articles like this, join our newsletter!